 The Project will be one of the first transactions under the Bank's Kazakhstan Renewables Framework Programme Phase II (Framework) which will continue to focus on policy dialogue activities with the Government to improve the regulatory and legislative environment for renewables generation and include initiatives to promote access to employment and entrepreneurship opportunities for women in the sector.

-EBRD offers a long-term local currency loan with a tenor, which is above the market average and is necessary to structure the project in the face of regulatory, institutional, and macroeconomic uncertainties which include the current Covid-19 and FX volatility.
-Kazakhstan declared a state of emergency on 15 March 2020, following the lockdown of Nur-Sultan and Almaty on 19 March 2020 and other cities including Karaganda on 30 March 2020, affecting both individuals and businesses (state of emergency has since been lifted while lockdowns are still selectively applied).
+EBRD offers a long-term local currency loan with a tenor, which is above the market average and is necessary to structure the project in the face of regulatory, institutional, and macroeconomic uncertainties, including the current Covid-19 and FX volatility.
+Kazakhstan declared a state of emergency on 15 March 2020, following Nur-Sultan and Almaty's lockdown on 19 March 2020 and other cities including Karaganda on 30 March 2020, affecting both individuals and businesses (state of emergency has since been lifted while lockdowns are still selectively applied).
 The lockdown was re-introduced on July 5 after the number of cases rapidly surged.
 The impact of COVID-19 is exacerbated by the drop in global oil prices and Kazakhstan's economy under significant stress.
 The GDP is projected to contract by 3%.
-The Covid-19 crisis might negatively impact not the country's renewables sector which is still at its nascent stage of development (less than 3% of generation).
+The Covid-19 crisis might negatively impact the country's renewables sector, which is still at its nascent stage of development (less than 3% of generation).

 The more information about the financing of Zanatas Wind Farm Project you may read here: KazRef II - Zhanatas Wind Farm

 The more information about the wind power market in Kazakhstan including full contact details of wind project owners and developers you may read here: Kazakhstan Wind Power Market Outlook 2020÷2030

 To download the executive summary brochure with sample pages, please access from here: Kazakhstan Wind Power Market Outlook 2020÷2030 - Sample